atorus-research/metacore/README.md

 -   *dataset*: The abbreviated name of the dataset (e.g. AE)

--   *Structure*: Value structure of the dataset as a sting
+-   *structure*: Value structure of the dataset as a sting

--   *Label*: Dataset label
+-   *label*: Dataset label

 ### ds\_vars <img src="man/figures/labeled-ds_vars.png" align="right" height="150"/>